PROGRAMMING-CONCEPTS

 Why Rollbacks Are Hard

-Because of these challenges, well-designed systems make rollback paths clear and test them regularly.
+Because of this, you need to design rollback paths intentionally and test them regularly.

 How Developers Design for Safe Rollbacks